 How Do You Treat Benzodiazepine Addiction?

-Like addiction to any abused substance, the first step to overcoming a benzodiazepine dependency is to rid the body of all traces of the drug.
-This process is known as detoxing.
-As the drug leaves the body, individuals may experience a certain level of discomfort known as withdrawal.
-Benzodiazepine withdrawal symptoms can be both physically and emotionally painful and, in some cases, life-threatening.
-Because of this, it is strongly recommended that individuals seek a medically-monitored detox under the supervision of professionals.
-This ensures the individual's safety and reduces the risk of relapse.
+As with many other substances, the first step to overcoming a benzodiazepine dependency is with detox.
+As the drug leaves the body, individuals may experience withdrawal symptoms which can be both physically and emotionally painful and, in some cases, life-threatening.
+It is strongly recommended that individuals seek a medically-monitored detox under the supervision of professionals.
+This ensures the individual’s safety and reduces the risk of relapse.
+Withdrawal symptoms include: